YanKlInnomme/FoundryVTT-k4lt/README.md

     - `Remove Orphaned Tokens`: Removes orphaned tokens (tokens without actors) from all scenes.
     - `Validate Actor Images`: Checks and automatically repairs broken images for Actors and their Tokens.

+## Version 5.0.2.1
+ * Minor corrections in the CSS file
+ * Added localized logos for KULT: Divinity Lost and variations based on the chosen theme (light/dark)
+ * Search and assign token images to actors by looking for file name variations (with "-token", "_token", "(token)", etc.)

 ## Version 5.0.0.0
  * Transition to Foundry VTT version 13:
     - Added a 'Macros' compendium for the current `World Reset Macro` and future macros
     - Fixed the display of the pause due to the redesign of the Foundry VTT interface
     - Fixed the display of the Shop, Deposit and Donation links in the 'Settings' tab